 Abnormal results may be a sign of lactose intolerance.

-A breath test result that shows a rise in hydrogen content of 12 parts per million (ppm) over your pre-test level is considered positive, and means you may have trouble breaking down lactose.
+A breath test result that shows a rise in hydrogen content of 20 ppm over your pre-test level is considered a positive test.
+This means you may have trouble breaking down lactose.

 The blood test is considered abnormal if your glucose level rises less than 20 mg/dL (1.1 mmol/L) within 2 hours of drinking the lactose solution.

-An abnormal test should be followed by a glucose tolerance test to rule out a problem with the body's ability to absorb glucose.
+An abnormal test should be followed by a glucose tolerance test.
+This will rule out a problem with the body's ability to absorb glucose.

 Hydrogen breath test for lactose tolerance